okdargy/proximity-hill/README.md

 ## proximity-hill

-A [node-hill](https://www.npmjs.com/package/node-hill) script that integrates PeerJS voice chat with proximity volume.
+A [node-hill](https://www.npmjs.com/package/node-hill) script that integrates PeerJS voice chat (that will have proximity volume).

 ## Setup